NeutronStarDAO/ConstellationBook-English/src/Glossary.md

 In summary, DID is an innovative digital identity verification method that enables decentralized and secure management of personal identity information through blockchain technology.
 It provides higher privacy protection and convenience to the Internet, allowing individuals to better control their own identity data.

+## KYC

+KYC stands for "Know Your Customer".
+In the digital currency and crypto asset space, KYC typically refers to the process where users are required to provide identity information for verification by trading platforms to prevent money laundering and other illicit activities.

+For example, when registering for a cryptocurrency exchange account, the platform will ask you to provide ID cards, passports and other documents to confirm your identity through facial recognition and other technologies.
+This is a KYC process.

+The purpose of implementing KYC is to enable trading platforms to identify their users and ensure fund flows are legal and transparent.
+Otherwise it can easily be taken advantage of for money laundering or funding criminal activities.
+So any new user entering the crypto asset market needs to go through KYC screening.

+Over time, KYC rules have also become more stringent.
+Some platforms may only need your name and phone number to open an account initially, but mainstream platforms now require uploading ID photos, recording videos, etc. The KYC process also often takes some time to complete verification.

+In summary, KYC is a necessary security measure for digital asset platforms to ensure regulatory compliance in asset trading.
+Users need to cooperate and provide authentic information to foster a healthy trading environment.

+## AMA

+AMA stands for "Ask Me Anything."
+It typically refers to a question and answer interactive activity between project teams and users in crypto communities.

+For example, before a new project is launched, the project team may host an AMA event in their community and announce a time.
+Users can then ask anything about the project, and the team will come back at the scheduled time to answer user questions one by one.

+This process is like a face-to-face conversation - users act as the questioners, while the project team serves as the answer provider.
+The interaction between the two sides is quite active.
+Users can ask freely about the motivation behind the project, technical architecture, business plans, etc., and the team tries to answer as comprehensively as possible.

+Through this method, both the project and community users can gain better understanding of each other, and users feel more engaged in the project.
+Some projects may host AMAs periodically for users to ask questions anytime.
+This high level of transparent communication also helps projects gain user trust.

+In summary, AMA is an open and efficient communication channel between projects and users.
+It helps shorten the distance between the two sides, allows users to learn more in-depth about the project, and assists project teams in gathering user feedback to improve the project.
+This benefits the healthy growth of both the project and community.

+## Roadmap

+It is the development plan outline formulated by project teams.
+It visually demonstrates a project's development path to let community users know what the project will do next.

+Let's take a simple example of a roadmap for a digital collectibles trading platform:

+Phase 1: Establish platform, implement basic collectible minting and trading functions.

+Phase 2: Add off-chain trading functions for collectibles, support more blockchain networks.

+Phase 3: Develop mobile App to allow trading through mobile phones.

+Phase 4: Integrate DEX to enable exchange between collectibles and other tokens.

+Phase 5: Launch NFT lending system for users to get funds by staking NFTs.

+Through these simple steps, users can clearly understand the development path planned for this platform - what the team will work on, what new features will be launched.

+The roadmap serves like a blueprint for the future, guiding teams to develop products and achieve goals in a planned direction.
+It can also boost community users' confidence by letting them know the project is worth long-term investment.
+Meanwhile, project teams need to make steady progress following the roadmap, fulfill promises made in it, and maintain community confidence.

+## Whitepaper

+A whitepaper is a detailed technical and operational proposal published by project teams.
+It serves like a charter document for a project, comprehensively introducing information including technical frameworks, operational models, team backgrounds, etc.

+In short, a whitepaper is like an instruction manual for a project that allows investors and users to fully understand its underlying logic.

+For example, the whitepaper of a new blockchain project would introduce:

+- The problems it aims to solve and positioning

+- Technical principles such as consensus mechanisms, incentive schemes, etc.

+- Governance structure and roadmap

+- Token distribution and circulation models

+- Team background and advisor information

+Through the whitepaper, users can clearly understand the technological innovations of the project and compare its advantages and disadvantages to similar projects.

+Project teams need to put in significant efforts to write and update whitepapers to fully account for technical details.
+It is an important benchmark to evaluate a blockchain project's professionalism and rigor.
+Generally, higher-quality whitepapers also help projects gain more attention.

+In summary, a whitepaper is the foundation for community members to deeply understand a project, and its quality directly affects the professional recognition the project can gain externally.

 ## Seed Phrase